Solaris network virtualization and resource control

 Solaris network virtualization and resource control is a set of features originally developed by Sun Microsystems as the OpenSolaris Crossbow umbrella project, providing an internal network virtualization and quality of service framework within the Solaris Operating System.
+It also enables secure and efficient virtual network interfaces and zones, making it easier to manage network resources.

 Major features of the Crossbow project include: